liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 2.4.3 =

 * [FIX] Import dependencies from `@wordpress` npm-packages instead of relying on the global `wp` namespace during development.
+* [FIX] Fix visibility of row, column and container blocks in WP 5.5.

 = 2.4.2 =